trosie3/UofODataViz_Final_Project/README.md

 ### Assumptions made on which features would have an impact
 - A common saying is 'dogs are man’s best friend' so we suspect that type of pet (dog or cat) to have an impact (image of graph we made)
-  - any piliminary coorilation from graph???
+  - any preliminary correlation from  graph?
-- Health of the pet might will have a significant impact, most people would probably adopt healthy over injured. (image of graph we made)
+- Health of the pet might have a significant impact, most people would probably adopt healthy over injured. (image of graph we made)
-  - any piliminary coorilation from graph???
+  - any preliminary correlation from graph?
 - Age of the pet to have a large impact.
 Everyone loves kittens and puppies, and older pets may be 'less adoptable.' (image of graph we made)
-  - any piliminary coorilation from graph???
+  - any preliminary correlation from graph???
 - The number of photos of the pet(s) will a have an impact, if looking online you are probably looking for pictures and then scrolling through them as part of the decision process. (image of graph we made)
-  - any piliminary coorilation from graph???
+  - any preliminary correlation from graph???
 - A common thought is that black pets are less adoptable, so 'color1' might have more an impact (image of graph we made)
-  - any piliminary coorilation from graph???
+  - any preliminary correlation from graph???
 - The description will likely be at least somewhat important perhaps towards the top, not everyone reads descriptions but many do.

 ## Model Results